drxvmrz/apexsymm/README.md

 # 📚 More information about using APEXSYMM

-For more information, please refer to the complete (user manual)[https://github.com/drxvmrz/apexsymm/apexsymm_gui/extras].
+For more information, please refer to the complete [user manual](https://github.com/drxvmrz/apexsymm/tree/main/apexsymm_gui/extras).

 # 🧑‍💻 Build APEXSYMM by yourself